 CEO, SOG Specialty Knives and Tools

-SOG® Specialty Knives & Tools CEO Jerry Heinlen recently upgraded SOG’s participation with AKTI to serve as a member of the Board of Regents, stating “SOG is proud to support AKTI, whose important collaborative education and advocacy programs bring tremendous value to all who make, sell or use knives in America.”
-Born of the military and located in Lynnwood, Washington, has manufactured innovative performance gear for demanding users for over 25 years, including fixed blades, folding knives, multi tools and other gear for military, law enforcement, industrial, outdoor recreation, and everyday carry users.
+“SOG is proud to support AKTI, whose important collaborative education and advocacy programs bring tremendous value to all who make, sell or use knives in America.”
+Born of the military and located in Lynnwood, Washington, SOG has manufactured innovative performance gear for demanding users for over 25 years, including fixed blades, folding knives, multi-tools, and other gear for military, law enforcement, industrial, outdoor recreation, and everyday carry users.

 AKTI Executive Director (Ex-Officio)